LA Eats: Thai Street Food in Los Angeles

 Moo Sadoong aka Startled Pig is a zesty, spicy, and citrusy dish that will balance your saltier dishes really well.
 The herbs and citrusy dressing packs a punch when it comes to flavor.
 One thing to keep in mind, the pork is not the star here.
 It’s on the tougher side and acts like a supporting actor to the dressing and herbs.

 XO Beef is a flavorful stir fry of sliced ribeye steaks and sprouting broccoli (aka Chinese broccoli).
 The ribeye is tender and is bold in with their house XO sauce.
 The slightly crunchy broccoli and the fried shallots add amazing texture to this dish.
 This is to be enjoyed with rice since it’s salty and saucy.
 This is the most expensive item on their menu at $30.
 One recommendation I have is I’d ask them to go easy on the fried shallots.
 I like their XO sauce and enjoy good quality ribeye.
 The shallots can overwhelm them.
 But that’s just personal preference.

-Pad See Ew is popular caramelized noodle stir fry with Chinese broccoli.
-The flat and flat rice noodle is slightly charred in a wok for a smoky and sweet taste.
+Pad See Ew is their über popular caramelized noodle stir fry with Chinese broccoli.
+The fat and flat rice noodle is slightly charred in a wok for a smoky and sweet taste.
 This dish is heavy in flavor from the sugar and fish sauce.
 I always get a side of raw bean sprouts on the side to add some crunch and freshness.